ivirshup/anndata-paper/paper.md

 # Outlook

 The anndata project is under active development towards a variety of features: more advanced out-of-core access, cloud integration, a split-apply-combine framework, and interchange with more formats, like Apache Arrow.
-Furthermore, anndata engages with projects that aim at building out infrastructure for modeling multi-modal data and representing non-homogeneous data to enable learning from Electronic Health Records.
+Furthermore, anndata engages with projects that aim at building out infrastructure for modeling multi-modal data and representing non-homogeneous data to enable learning from Electronic Health Records (@Heumos2021).

 # Acknowledgements